Białe logo Bojarskiego Gościńca w Narewce.

 Underground apartments by the river, commonly called “caves”, were created from the idea of the owner of the guest, Eugeniusz.
 When the plot was purchased, there was a natural pit on its territory, which became the starting point for creating a unique space.

-“The story started when we bought this plot, and there was such a pit, and I didn't want to fertilise the land,” recalls Mr. Eugeniusz, owner and founder of Gościniec.
+“The story started when we bought this plot, and there was such a pit, and I didn't want to fertilize the land,” recalls Mr. Eugeniusz, owner and originator of Gościńec.
 “I thought to myself that I would dig a little there and make such a cave.”

 Spontaneous decision